"Redemption takes time" FLASH FICTION

 Over two thousand years have passed since I left the place of my birth.
 Only a four weeks journey from the other side of the galaxy, how could I refuse?

 As we dropped out of warp, the Earth soon came into view.
 And our ship started its slow descent.
 An overwhelming sadness once again reminded me of what I had done.

 My son explained that his brothers and sisters here on Earth had been working on a secret project.
 “What secret project?”
 I asked.
-He explained how happy they all were that I had given them life, and they were aware of my deep sorrow.
-He then hinted that they had lifted the veil off of time.

 The city I once built stood before us, now a giant gleaming metropolis.
 Our ship docked alongside other interstellar vessels.